What Is Cloud Penetration Testing?

 Amazon Web Services (AWS)

-When it comes to AWS Cloud the Shared Responsibility Model they impose that they are responsible for protecting the infrastructure that runs all of the services that are offered in the AWS Cloud.
+When it comes to AWS Cloud the Shared Responsibility Model imposes that they are responsible for protecting the infrastructure that runs all of the services that are offered in the AWS Cloud.
+Customer responsibility, on the other hand, is decided by the AWS Cloud services that a customer chooses to make a part of their environment.

 Google Cloud Provider (GCP)

-They are responsible for the infrastructure security, the cloud, and the customer is responsible for anything on the cloud, anything that they can configure.
+For GCP, a similar model applies to AWS.
+They are responsible for the infrastructure security, and the cloud, and the customer is responsible for anything on the cloud, anything that they can configure.

 Azure Cloud Services